My aerospace manufacturing journey at Cranfield University

 One of the highlights of studying at Cranfield was the supportive atmosphere fostered by the university community.
 Whether facing academic challenges or navigating industry exhibitions, Cranfield provided unwavering support and guidance every step of the way.

-Currently, I’m thriving as a Manufacturing Engineer at Hamble Aerostructures Ltd, where I specialise in Airbus products such as the A350, A320, and A400M.
-My role involves crafting metallic and composite structural components for Airbus and military aircraft like the European fighter aircraft, the Typhoon.
+Previously, I worked as a Manufacturing Engineer at Hamble Aerostructures Ltd, where I specialised in Airbus products such as the A350, A320, and A400M.
+My role involved crafting metallic and composite structural components for Airbus and military aircraft like the European fighter aircraft, the Typhoon.
 The industrial exposure I gained at Cranfield has been instrumental in preparing me for this role and has significantly contributed to my professional growth.

 Studying at Cranfield University not only equipped me with academic knowledge but also provided me with real-world industry exposure and connections.
 The university’s reputation in the aerospace sector has opened doors for me and positioned me for success in my career journey.

-I am about to start a new job as a Manufacturing Engineer at Airbus, I am looking forward to updating you in the future on what I get up to on my next adventure.
+I’m now working as an Manufacturing Engineer at Airbus, I am looking forward to updating you in the future on what I get up to on my next adventure.

 My experience at Cranfield University has been nothing short of transformative.
 It’s not just a university; it’s a launchpad for aspiring aerospace professionals like me to soar to new heights in the industry.